davidcastagnetoa/mern-crud-auth-backend/README.md

 ## Credits

-This application is based on the video tutorial created by **fazt**.
+This application is based on the video tutorial created by [fazt](https://www.faztweb.com/).
 All credits for the original content and tutorial go to him.

 🎥 [Watch the tutorial on YouTube](https://youtu.be/NmkY4JgS21A)